 A more formal way to do this would be to keep an incident register and to use it as part of your in-house follow-ups.

-To get ideas on how to investigate incidents and prevent them happening again, read WorkSafe’s Accident investigation form(external link)
+To get ideas on how to investigate incidents and prevent them happening again, read WorkSafe’s information on:

 The WorkSafe website lists all the notifiable events(external link) and incidents that must be reported if they occur.